arstgit/rss-email/README.md

 ```
 docker run -v /your/dir:/rss-email -d derekchuank/rss-email -email your-email -smtpServer outlook.office365.com:587 -username your-email -password your-password  -imapServer=outlook.office365.com:993 -sendemailInterval 240
 ```

+## Compatibility

+Support only Outlook and Gmail as subscriber for now.

+For other email service providers, 163 and QQ, for example, their sent email message body may have a distinct encoding this program haven't implemented yet.

 ### See also